Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints: Introduction

 To develop an efficient numerical approach for solving \eqref{difference-programming}, we begin with considering SQP-type algorithms in the setting of smooth NLP problems.
 Methods of this type include solving a sequence of strongly convex quadratic subproblems to approximate the original one \cite{boggs1995sequential,lawrence2001}.
 In particular, the {\em extended sequential quadratic method} (ESQM), introduced in \cite{auslender2013extended} for NLPs, serves as an inspiration for one of our algorithmic designs, called CDP-ESQM, to solve \eqref{difference-programming}.
 Here we do not directly apply ESQM, but rather incorporate certain key ideas from it to develop an iterative framework tailored for constrained difference programming \eqref{difference-programming}.
-Specifically, at each iteration we construct a strongly convex quadratic programming subproblem, where the problem's structural properties are incorporated through linear approximations derived from the gradients of \( g_0, g_1 \) and limiting/Mordukhovich subgradients of \( h_0, h_1 \).
-Under rather mild assumptions, we establish convergence properties of the proposed CDP-ESQM.
-A novel version of ESQM developed for constrained difference programs, CDP-AECQM, incorporates an {\em adaptive proximal scheme} to solve approximating strongly convex quadratic subproblems.
-Global convergence results are established for CDP-AECQM under the limiting subdifferential version of the Polyak-\L ojasiewicz-Kurdyka property.
-While the obtained results can be easily extended to problems with multiple inequality constraints, we restrict our attention to the single-constraint case in \eqref{difference-programming} to streamline the exposition and highlight the core theoretical insights of the developed approach.
+Specifically, at each iteration we construct a strongly convex quadratic programming subproblem, where the problem's structural properties are incorporated through linear approximations derived from the gradients of \( g_i \) and limiting/Mordukhovich subgradients of \( h_i \) for \( i \in \{0\} \cup \mathcal{I} \).
+Under rather mild assumptions, we establish convergence properties of the proposed CDP-ESQM. {Moreover, under the assumption that a limiting subdifferential version of the Polyak-\L ojasiewicz-Kurdyka property holds for a suitably designed merit function, we establish global convergence results for CDP-ESQM.
+Notably, while CDP-ESQM utilizes a backtracking line search, our global convergence results do not rely on the assumption of a unit step size.}

 Subsequently, we consider a class of {\em difference programs with variational inequality $(VI)$ constraints}.
 A variational inequality problem seeks a vector $x^*$ such that a given mapping $F(x)$ satisfies